jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

         close to 0
           - suggests that the departments had different rates of admissions, but none discriminated between male and females
-          - one standout is the slope for deptartment 1 which suggests some bias against females
+          - one standout is the slope for department 1 which suggests some bias against females
               - department 1 also has the largest intercept, so look into the correlation between slopes and intercepts next